Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Empirical Applications

-As shown by \cite[Lemma 1]{compiani2018}, the connected substitutes assumption of \cite{berry2014} implies the following shape restrictions on the function $h$: First, $h$ is weakly increasing in the organic product price $P_{o}$.
-Second, $h$ is weakly increasing in the organic product share $S_o$.
+As shown by \citet [Lemma~1]{compiani2018}, the connected substitutes assumption of \citet{berry2014} implies the following shape restrictions on the function $h$: First, $h$ is weakly increasing in the organic product price $P_{o}$.
+Second, $h$ is weakly increasing in the organic product share $S_{o}$.
 Third, $h$ is weakly increasing in the non-organic product share $S_{no}$.
-Fourth, $\partial h/\partial s_o\geq \partial h/\partial s_{no}$ (the so-called diagonal dominance).
+Fourth, $\partial h/\partial s_{o}\geq \partial h/\partial s_{no}$ (the so-called diagonal dominance).
 Below, we test for these inequality restrictions.

-We consider a subset of the data set of \cite{compiani2018}\footnote{For details on the construction of the data and descriptive statistics, see \cite[Appendix F]{compiani2018}.}, where income ranges from the first and to the third quartile of its distribution and prices for organic produces are restricted to be above its 1st and below its 99th percentile.
+We use the data set of \citet{compiani2018},\footnote{For details on the construction of the data and descriptive statistics, see \citet [Appendix F]{compiani2018}.} where income ranges from the first and to the third quartile of its distribution and prices for organic produces are restricted to be above its 1st and below its 99th percentile.
 The resulting sample has size $n= 11910$.
-We implement our adaptive test $\widehat {\mathtt{T}}_n$ by making use of a semiparametric specification of the function $h$: we consider the tensor product of quadratic B-splines $\psi^{J_1}(P_{o})$ and the vector $(1,In, P_{no}, \psi^3(S_{o}))$, where we use a cubic B-spline transformation of $S_o$ without knots and without intercept, hence $J=6J_1$.
-The variables $( P_{out}, S_{no}, S_{no}P_{no}, S_{no}S_o)$ are included additively and we set $K(J)=4J$.
-We obtain the index set $\widehat{\mathcal I}_n=\{24,30,36\}$.
+We implement our adaptive test $\widehat {\mathtt{T}}_{n}$ by making use of a semiparametric specification of the function $h$: we consider the tensor product of quadratic B-splines $\psi ^{J_{1}}(P_{o})$ and the vector $(1,In, P_{no}, \psi ^{3}(S_{o}))$, where we use a cubic B-spline transformation of $S_{o}$ without knots and without intercept, hence $J=6J_{1}$.
+The variables $( P_{\mathrm{out}}, S_{no}, S_{no}P_{no}, S_{no}S_{o})$ are included additively and we set $K(J)=4J$.
+We obtain the RES index set $\widehat{\mathcal I}_{n}=\{22,28,34\}$.

-According to Table \ref{tab:scanner:data}, our adaptive test fails to reject that $h$ is weakly increasing in the own price at the nominal level $\alpha=0.05$, but rejects $\partial h/\partial p_{o}\leq 0$.
-Similarly, this table shows that our adaptive test also fails to reject that $h$ is weakly increase in non-organic shares and rejects that $h$ is weakly decreasing in $S_{o}$.
-When testing partial derivatives, our test fails to reject that the partial effect with respect to the non-organic share is constant.
-Finally, the last two rows show that our test provides empirical evidence for the diagonal dominance restriction.
+According to Table~\ref{tab:scanner:data}, at the nominal level $\alpha =0.05$, our adaptive test fails to reject that $h$ is weakly increasing in the own price (but rejects $\partial h/\partial p_{o}\leq 0$), and fails to reject that $h$ is weakly increasing in the own share (but rejects $\partial h/\partial s_{o}\leq 0$).
+Our test fails to reject that $h$ is weakly increasing or decreasing in the non-organic share (i.e., fails to reject a constant partial effect of $h$ with respect to the non-organic share).
+Our test also fails to reject the diagonal dominance (but rejects $\partial h/\partial s_{o}\leq \partial h/\partial s_{no}$).
+In summary, our adaptive test provides strong empirical evidence for the connected substitutes restriction.